LW83/project4new/README.md

  - In addition a big thank you to the following people for their assistance or inspiration in this project:
      - Kasia Bogucka: Our cohort facilitator for keeping us all on track and answering all and any of the many questions!
      - My cohort: For our weekly checkins and tips
-     - The genius Ger in Tutor Support for helping me resolve an issue where the information from the booking model was submitting but not displaying in the booking model in Admin.
+     - The Tutor Support team for their assistance in resolving some bugs and in particular, Ger in Tutor Support for helping me resolve an issue where the information from the booking model was submitting but not displaying in the booking model in Admin.